×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "I bought a house near where my daughter initially wanted to go to school.
 She changed her mind before we moved in, wanting to attend school in a different town.
 So we moved 4500 miles together only to live 30 miles apart.
 She boarded, came home at weekends.
-Soon as my residency permit came through, I sold the house and bought one in the gulf islands," explained one person living in Vancouver, Canada.
+Soon as my residency permit came through, I sold the house and bought one in the gulf islands," explained one foreigner living in Vancouver, Canada.

 Get Quote